harsh-wardhan/Efficient-PyTorch/README.md

 ## Data Loader
 The default combination `datasets.ImageFolder` + `data.DataLoader` is not enough for large scale classification.
 According to my experience, even I switch to Samsung 960 Pro (read 3.5 GB/s, write 2.0 GB/s), whole training pipeline still suffers at disk I/O.

 The reason causing is the slow reading of discountiuous small chunks.
 You should have experienced one or two times, for example, type `ls` command under original ImageNet validation folder.
 To optimize, we need to compress small JPEG images into a large binary file.
 TensorFlow has its own `TFRecord` and MXNet uses `recordIO`.
-Beside these two, there are many other options like `hdf5`, `pth`, `n5`, `lmdb` etc. Here I will choose `lmdb`, because of its super effienceny.
+Beside these two, there are many other options like `hdf5`, `pth`, `n5`, `lmdb` etc. Here I will choose `lmdb`, because of its super efficiency.

 ## Data Parallel (On-going)
 The default data parallel of PyTorch, powerd by `nn.DataParallel` is in-efficienct!